 This little scene was from early years when I recently learned to try different food items.
 The town where I grew up was not fond of bamboo shoots but I loved it.
-The smell when you opened the jar of bamboo shoots pickle manages to tickle my taste buds at any point of time.
+The smell, when you opened the jar of bamboo shoots pickle, manages to tickle my taste buds at any point in time.
 Since I love to dig the culinary history of my food, this “we-are-eating-grass-as-bamboo-shoots” remained alive in my memory.
 It was years later when I dig up bamboo shoots’ history.

 A Little History of Bamboo Shoots

 Bamboos are the fastest growing plants in the world.
 They belong to the Bambusoideae subfamily of grass.
 Bamboos are the indispensable part of many Asian cultures including my native one.
 The rural scenario of Assam (a north-eastern state of India) is incomplete without bamboos.
 From huts to fencing, from bed to sofa, from music instrument to decorative pieces, we Assamese rely so much on bamboos.